arturLMoretti/BEES-Data-Engineering---Breweries-Case/README.md

 # How to start

-- Create an env file:
+- Create an .env file:

 ```env
 AIRFLOW_UID=1000